adamatan/bin-devils/scripts/svndiff/README.md

     svn diff --diff-cmd svndiff <optional filenames>

-Lacking `<optional filenames>`, opendiff will be opened for every changed file that appears in `svn status`.
+Without `<optional filenames>`, a new opendiff window will be opened for each changed file in `svn status`.